epfl-radio-astro/bipp/README.md

 ```bash
 python -m pip install bipp-cuda12x
 ```
-The package does not come with bundled cuda libraries.
+The package does not come with bundled CUDA libraries.
 It therefore requires the cuda libraries to be visible to the runtime linker.
 On some systems, this can be done by setting `LD_LIBRARY_PATH`.
 For example, if the cuda libraries are located at `/usr/local/cuda/lib64`, then setting `export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH` might be required.

-### Build From Source
+### Building From Source
 Bipp uses CMake to configure the build and has the following options:

 | Option                      |  Values                   | Default     | Description                                                                                               |